Composer

 photo credit: Ji Su Jung

-Connor Elias Way (b.
-1991) is a composer based in Brooklyn, NY whose work explores the tactile, sensuous presence of sound.
-His music has been performed by the Minnesota Orchestra, Alarm Will Sound, JACK Quartet, Aizuri Quartet, Contemporaneous, So Percussion, Yarn/wire, Bergamot Quartet, and the Aspen Contemporary Ensemble, among others.
-Recent projects include a new work for multi-tracked violins titled the sun must bear no name, written for and premiered by Austin Wulliman and awaiting a debut recording on Sello Pasmoso Records, and a new song cycle for singer Iarla Ó Lionáird and harpist Parker Ramsey which premiered at the Royal Irish Academy of Music in Dublin last October thanks to a commission from the Arts Council of Ireland.
+His music has been programmed and performed by ensembles including Alarm Will Sound, Minnesota Orchestra, JACK Quartet, Aizuri Quartet, Contemporaneous, So Percussion, Yarn/wire, Gallicantus, Bergamot Quartet, Charleston Symphony Orchestra, Occasional Symphony, Aspen Conducting Academy Orchestra, Aspen Contemporary Ensemble, Dither, Arx Duo, Chamber Cartel, and Modern Medieval, among others.
+He has been awarded fellowships from Yale School of Music’s Norfolk New Music Workshop, The Aspen Festival, and Copland House CULTIVATE.
+Recent projects include a new work for multi-tracked violins titled the sun must bear no name, written for Austin Wulliman and awaiting a debut recording on Sello Pasmoso Records, and a new album-length song cycle for singer Iarla Ó Lionáird and harpist Parker Ramsey which premiered at the Royal Irish Academy of Music in Dublin last October thanks to a commission from the Arts Council of Ireland.

 Curriculum Vitae (correct as of June 2025)